"continuous deployment" entries

 Editor’s note: this is an advance excerpt from Chapter 1 of the forthcoming Migrating to Cloud-Native Application Architectures by Matt Stine.
 This report examines how the cloud enables innovation and the changes an enterprise must consider when adopting cloud-native application architectures.
-Also, Matt will be conducting a two-day intensive training on the fundamentals of cloud-native applications at our Software Architecture Conference happening March 16-19 in Boston.

 Let’s examine the common motivations behind moving to cloud-native application architectures.

 It’s become clear that speed wins in the marketplace.
 Businesses that are able to innovate, experiment, and deliver software-based solutions quickly are outcompeting those that follow more traditional delivery models.

 In the enterprise, the time it takes to provision new application environments and deploy new versions of software is typically measured in days, weeks, or months.
 This lack of speed severely limits the risk that can be taken on by any one release, because the cost of making and fixing a mistake is also measured on that same timescale.

 Internet companies are often cited for their practice of deploying hundreds of times per day.
 Why are frequent deployments important?
 If you can deploy hundreds of times per day, you can recover from mistakes almost instantly.
 If you can recover from mistakes almost instantly, you can take on more risk.
 If you can take on more risk, you can try wild experiments—the results might turn into your next competitive advantage.